BREEAM Indoor Air Quality Plan

 Each IAQP is unique and tailored to the building to ensure the sustainability methods used are appropriate to each setting.

 HEA 02 protects the health of the occupants, supports ESG and sustainability goals, and prevents costly design changes later on.
-By creating an IAQP, you ensure not only that your building is sustainable, but also that the people inhabiting the building will be safe and happy living or working there.
+By creating a BREEAM air quality plan, you ensure not only that your building is sustainable, but also that the people inhabiting the building will be safe and happy living or working there.

-If you are working towards a BREEAM certification on a new build or refurbishment, an IAQP is essential.
+If you are working towards a BREEAM certification on a new build or refurbishment, an indoor air quality plan is essential.
 It is generally most advantageous to create an IAQP as early as possible, to ensure the building is safe and compliant from the beginning, and to avoid any costly changes down the road.

 We deliver bespoke IAQP plans designed around your specific needs.
 Our expert-led team is equipped to deliver clear, actionable guidance to ensure you reach your sustainability targets and achieve BREEAM certification.